In 2001, I took a major vacation.

 2. Why would I go on a vacation that I knew would exacerbate my symptoms?

 I love the ocean, but mainly I went because my son and his family were going to meet us there.
 It was an opportunity to spend extended time with them in a setting free from work and household obligations.
 The cottage was a perfect fit for my husband and me and for their family of three.

-I knew before we went that I’d struggle with my health and have to spend a good part of the time alone in the bedroom, but I decided that the upsides outweighed the downsides.
-Even though I tried to hide how sick I felt, I could tell that my family was aware of the toll it was taking on me.
+I knew before we went that I’d struggle with my health, but I decided that the upsides outweighed the downsides.
+I kept telling myself: "It's just four days; you can do it!"
+During our time there, I tried to hide how sick I felt, but I could tell that my family was aware of the toll it was taking on me.
 They’ve been around me long enough to recognize the drawn look on my face when I’m “cooked.”
 Still, they sensed that I didn’t want my illness to be the focus of the trip and so, taking their cue from me, we didn’t talk about it.

 3. By 9 a.m., it felt like 1 p.m. and by 5 p.m., it felt like I should be going to bed for the night.

 It was very hard for me to get through the day.
 At home, I get up about 7 a.m., nap about 1 p.m., and turn out the lights at 10 p.m.
 The nap gives me a bit of a bounce that helps me get through the afternoon.
 By about 6 or 7 p.m. (unless it’s a day when I’m bedbound), I retire to the bedroom, where I listen to audiobooks or watch TV until around 10 p.m.

 Unfortunately, on this vacation, I had that 1 p.m.
 “It’s time to nap” feeling by 9 a.m.
 Nevertheless, I pushed through until close to 1:00 before napping.
 But by 5 p.m., I had to take a second nap.
 I felt like I was playing catch-up the whole time.